aws/eks-anywhere-build-tooling/projects/aquasecurity/trivy/README.md

 1. Update trivy tag when updating harbor tag if harbor is using a newer tag.
 Use the same tag that harbor uses by default.
 For instance [harbor v2.5.0 uses trivy v0.24.2 by default](https://github.com/goharbor/harbor/blob/v2.5.0/Makefile#L114) so when updating to harbor tag v2.5.0, update trivy tag to v0.24.2 or higher if security patching requires.
 1. Review releases and changelogs in upstream [repo](https://github.com/aquasecurity/trivy) and decide on new version.
 1. Update the `GIT_TAG` file to have the new desired version based on the upstream release tags.
-1. Update the version in harbor-trivy Dockerfile under goharbor/harbor project.
 1. Compare the old tag to the new, looking specifically for Makefile changes.
 Check the `build` target for any build flag changes, tag changes, dependencies, etc. Check that the manifest target has not changed, this is called from our Makefile.
 1. Check the `go.mod` file to see if the golang version has changed when updating a version.
 Update the field `GOLANG_VERSION` in Makefile to match the version upstream.
 1. Update checksums and attribution using make `update-attribution-checksums-docker`.